Tuscarora Township, Juniata County, Pennsylvania

-Tuscarora Township is a township in southwestern Juniata County, Pennsylvania, United States.
-The population was 1,138 at the 2020 census.
+Tuscarora Township is a township that is located in southwestern Juniata County, Pennsylvania, United States.
+The population was 1,131 at the time of the 2020 census.

 Geography

 According to the United States Census Bureau, the township has a total area of 122.3 sqkm, of which 1972 sqm, or less than 0.01%, are water.

-The township is in the Ridge-and-Valley province of the Appalachian Mountains.
+The township is located in the Ridge-and-Valley province of the Appalachian Mountains.
 Blacklog Mountain and Shade Mountain occupy the northern part of the township, a series of smaller ridges and valleys occupy the center, and Tuscarora Mountain forms the southern edge.
 Tuscarora Creek, a tributary of the Juniata River, flows from southwest to northeast through the center of the township.

 Tuscarora Township is bordered by Mifflin County to the north, Milford, Beale and Spruce Hill Townships to the east, Perry County to the south, and Lack Township to the west.

 The census-designated place of East Waterford is in the southeastern part of the county along Pennsylvania Route 75.
 Other unincorporated places in the township include Reeds Gap, McCoysville, McCullochs Mills, Bunker Hill, and Honey Grove.